Wolverine971/9takes/src/blog/people/musicians/Demi-Lovato.md

 ## The Individualist: A Closer Look

 Although the 'Individualist' label may seem to align effortlessly with Lovato's eccentric tattoos 🎨💉 and publicized dating life, Enneagram Type 4 personality isn't just about uniqueness.
-It's a complex type, characterised by a deep longing for identity, the pursuit of authenticity, and an internal struggle with feelings of being 'different' 🌈👽.
+It's a complex type, characterized by a deep longing for identity, the pursuit of authenticity, and an internal struggle with feelings of being 'different' 🌈👽.
 Sound familiar?
 Let's take a closer look at Demi's life, exploring the instances where these traits have shone through.

 ## From 'Camp Rock' to Rehab: Lovato's Struggle for Identity